Passport Children?: Mark Morgan is Clueless

 Yesterday we wrote about the Border Patrol detention facility in Clint, Texas where nearly 300 children were being detained in horrible, unsanitary conditions.
 As we reported, most of the children have been moved from the facility this week - some to another Border Patrol detention facility with an equally bad track record.

-Last year we on how detention, as practiced in the United States, violates Article 7 of the International Covenant on Civil and Political Rights: “No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.”
+Last year we wrote an extensive report on how detention, as practiced in the United States, violates Article 7 of the International Covenant on Civil and Political Rights: “No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.”
 The United States is a signatory to the Covenant.

-Other fall out from the episode is the of the Border Patrol, John Sanders.
+Other fall out from the episode is the resignation of the acting head of the Border Patrol, John Sanders.
 He is expected to be replaced by acting head of Immigration and Custom Enforcement, Mark Morgan.
 Morgan is yet another hardliner, and like Trump’s choice for Border Czar, Thomas Homan, another transfer from Obama’s immigration enforcement team.

 Morgan might not have seen the news in the last twenty-four hours and the what is now a viral photograph (we won’t share here) of a father and daughter who drowned in the Rio Grande.
 The family was from El Salvador.
 The father, Óscar Alberto Martínez Ramírez, had taken his two-year old daughter, Valeria, across the river.
 He then got back in the water to help his wife across, but his daughter, fearful of being left, jumped back into the river.
 When he went to save her, they were both caught up in the current.
 Their bodies were found a hundred yards downstream the next morning, the daughter secured in her father’s shirt, with her arm around his neck.
 The family had decided to cross the river after visiting an immigration office in Tamaulipas, Mexico and were apparently turned away.